Please click here for a map view of approved projects. (The map has a search function.)

 Total Project Cost: £18,250

-Borders Tree Planting Grant - Tweed Forum (ongoing)
+Borders Tree Planting Grant - Tweed Forum (completed)

 Trees are an extremely important feature of the Borders landscape.
 The Borders Tree Planting Grant offers financial assistance to plant individual trees or small clumps of trees, in order to retain this landscape resource for the benefit of people, communities and wildlife.
 Trees are being lost to disease and old age and the Grant is designed to encourage people to plant new trees, specifically trees and woodlands that fall below eligibility for the Scottish Rural Development Programme.

 Grant Awarded: £30,500

 Conservation of Torwoodlee Tower - Torwoodlee & Buckholm Estates (completed)

 This restoration project has preserved the ruin of Torwoodlee Tower (a scheduled ancient monument) and ensured safe public access.
 The Tower is a key part of the Braw Lads’ Week ceremonies in Galashiels when the Principals, The Braw Lad and the Braw Lass, come as representatives of the People of Galashiels to ask for a sod and a stone in commemoration of the 1503 Act of Sasine when James IV of Scotland married Margaret Tudor and was granted the lands of the Ettrick Forest.

 Grant Awarded: £75,000

 Angraflats Off-road Cycle Trail - Kelso Wheelers Cycling Club (completed)